Note

 Standalone and embedded experiences: Firmware analysis now exists as a standalone service in Azure and continues to exist as a blade within Defender for IoT.
 You can easily reach firmware analysis by searching for "firmware analysis" in the Azure portal search bar.

-Free and Premium SKUs for Public Preview: Firmware analysis is now in Public Preview as a standalone offering.
-While in Public Preview, all features and functionality will be free of charge, and we look forward to gathering your feedback.
-Looking toward GA, some feature sets will be bundled with new feature releases to be included in the paid Premium SKU.
-Pricing of these features will also be announced in GA.
+Free SKU for Public Preview: Firmware analysis is now in Public Preview as a standalone offering.
+While in Public Preview, all features and functionality are free of charge, and we look forward to gathering your feedback.
+In GA, we'll provide more details on capacity limits and licensing.

 New UI with multiple workspaces per resource group: You can now create and manage multiple workspaces for resource groups, which helps you organize your firmware images better.

-Support for <1GB pre-extraction and <70GB fully extracted: You can analyze images up to 1GB before it's extracted, and up to 70GB fully extracted.
-The analysis will not complete if the expanded image is greater than 70GB.
+Support for <1GB pre-extraction and <70GB fully extracted: You can analyze images up to 1GB before it iss extracted, and up to 70GB fully extracted.
+The analysis won't complete if the expanded image is greater than 70GB.

 October 2024